The Speed Sisters

 Team captain, Suna Aweidah, described the racing team as "a dream come true," although she acknowledged that her "family was not happy for me to start participating in this kind of sport."
 Team member Mona Ennab can boast that she was "the first girl to make the race here in Palestine."
 The head of the Palestinian Motorsport Federation, Khaled Khadoura, says that the women are serious competitors, and that he is "very proud to see our young women today taking an interest in race car driving, and training in order to improve themselves."
 One member was ranked among the top ten racers on the Palestinian circuit.

 The team, which has already broken stereotypes in a male-dominated society, is breaking more by welcoming Sahar Jawabrah, its first member to wear the hijab, or Islamic head scarf.
 Safety-conscious, she covers the hijab with a helmet when racing.
 But women who drive race cars are not applauded in all quarters.
 With auto racing growing in popularity throughout the Muslim world, some Muslim clerics have condemned it for being frivolous and un-Islamic.
 Others call it haram, or forbidden according to Islamic law.
 One shopkeeper in Ramallah told a reporter that it is not an appropriate sport for Palestinian society, and that he, "would not allow my wife, my sister or my daughter to race."

-In 2013, Anthony Bourdain took a ride with the Speed Sisters in his series Parts Unknown.
+In 2013, Anthony Bourdain took a ride with the Speed Sisters in his Emmy award-winning series Anthony Bourdain: Parts Unknown, which aired on CNN.
+It was the second episode of the second season, titled Jerusalem.

-In 2015, a documentary film Speed Sisters was released detailing the exploits of the racing crew.
+In 2015, the documentary film Speed Sisters was released, which details the exploits of the racing crew.